PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

 - Vatican Observatory at Castel Gandolfo Frascati

-All courses will satisfy either Belmont requirements in the Gen Ed core or the specified major.
+All courses will satisfy either Belmont requirements in the BELL Core or the specified major.
 You must participate in at least one course offered in Italy.
 Additionally, students must take one of the physics options.
 You should consult individual program faculty to see how online options can fit into your study abroad program.

 REL 3950: Religion Jr. Cornerstone (Path A or B; satisfies BELL CORE requirement)